maddybartlett/ActionSpecificationBasalGanglia_2025/README.md

 These experiments were run on a remote CPU using SLURM.
 Shell scripts (.sh) were used to run the experiments.

+### Analysis

+.pkl files are provided containing the data from the optuna optimisation experiments.
+Jupyter Notebook *explore_hpo_data.ipynb* has optional cells for loading the .pkl data.
+Users must ignore or skip cells 4&5 where data from .npz files generated during optimisation are loaded, converted to dataframes and saved as .pkl files.

 ## Simulation Experiments to Demonstrate Network Properties

 The dnf network was chosen as the basal ganglia network dynamics and incorporated into the Nengo implementation of the Gurney, Prescott & Redgrave (2001) model (see Stewart, Choo & Eliasmith, 2010).